 Devoted to unearthing the visual imperative which I define as, that which must be shown, my work reveals the variety of the world through an artistic and ethnographic confrontation.

-With influences as diverse as Nan Goldin, Gordon Parks, and Dawoud Bey, contemporary variations which challenge traditional and modern discourse are distilled from both opaque and transparent narratives.
+With influences as diverse as Nan Goldin, Gordon Parks, and Dawoud Bey, I present contemporary variations which challenge traditional and modern discourse—distilled from both opaque and transparent narratives.

 Within the frame emerges a photographic tapestry composed of relational form, natural light, and the contemplative nature of the human condition in its enduring conflict with the machinations of society.